SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ###  3.14.1

+#### General
+ - Implemented most of 1.16.2 and 1.16.3
+    - Tank cost and attack changes are not implemented

 #### Australia
  - Focus 'Introduce Unconventional Warfare' no longer grants a Special Forces Branch Specialism.
 Time reduced from 70 -> 35 days.
  - Australia now has access to the 'Diversify Special Forces' decision